Five Young Women Designers Showcase the Future of Nordic Design

 Stine Linnemann continues to blur the lines of art and design and begs the question: if these are even separate worlds in the first place.
 Weaving and textiles are a time-honoured tradition across cultures and have consistently occupied a space outside the definition of “fine art”, while requiring an incredible level of technical skill and creativity.
 These forms of art have often been looked-over or under appreciated.
-Linnemann’s work challenge this conception and engages with the versatile nature of textile, collaborating across the spaces of fashion, interior design, product design and installations.
-Strong principles of sustainability are undertaken in all areas of her production, and this storyline is clearly represented in her recent works.
-Having focused on the drawbacks of globalised consumerism and overconsumption her series, Rewoven, deconstructs the modern-stable of denim reborn through an ancient leno-weaving technique.
+Linnemann’s work challenges this conception and engages with the versatile nature of textiles, collaborating across the spaces of fashion, interior design, product design and installations.
+Strong principles of sustainability are undertaken in all areas of her production, and this story-line is clearly represented in her recent works.
+Having focused on the drawbacks of globalised consumerism and over-consumption, her series Rewoven, deconstructs the modern-staple of denim reborn through an ancient leno-weaving technique.

 Danish design is a stable and well established member of the contemporary design world, in such a competitive scene Linneman has managed to establish a position as a voice for the future.
 Her thought-provoking works spur a conversation on the role and responsibility of design in an increasingly globalised market.
 Linneman has collaborated with the ranks of Alexander McQueen, Louis Vuitton and Givenchy as well as being nominated for the prestigious Danish Design Award.

 Upon first glance, the works of Finish Product and Industrial Designer, Hanna Anonen, reflect a simplified, understated, pacific approach to design and space, however the understanding and comprehension of colour, form and light is anything but simple.
 Anonen takes her inspiration from a careful observation of the mundane and everyday life, methodically recording the accidental colour combinations that exist all around us.
-To the untrained eye these inspirations may go unnoticed, but Anonnen is able to encapsulate these fleeting moments into practical, yet unexpected products.
-Hand-painted wooden dowels are playfully arranged into circular wooden tables, and light fixtures including a set inspired by the layering of colours in the mixed, fixy concussions.
+To the untrained eye these inspirations may go unnoticed, but Anonnen is able to encapsulate these fleeting moments into practical, yet unexpected objects.
+Hand-painted wooden dowels are playfully arranged into circular wooden tables, and light fixtures including a set inspired by the layering of colours in the mixed, fizzy concussions of cocktails.

 In a culture revolving around the ideals of pragmatism, the Helsinki design scene has placed key importance on function.
 This attention to practicality may in some minds mean a loss of poetic revelry, this is simply not the case in the work Anonen.
 Her melodious control of colour and form makes her a dynamic player in the design world.
 Anonen holds a degree in carpentry, industrial design from Lahti Institute of Design and applied art and design from Aalto University, her work has been featured in Vogue, Wallpaper and Architectural Digest.